ibm-cloud-docs/vmwaresolutions/vrw/vrw-overview.md

 * VMware Regulated Workloads are based on VMware NSX-T™ and VMware vSphere® 7.
 * [Hyper Protect Crypto Services](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services), [KMIP for VMware](https://cloud.ibm.com/infrastructure/vmware-solutions/console/servicestandalonenew/KMIPAdapter), and [Direct Link Dedicated](https://cloud.ibm.com/interconnectivity/direct-link) are required for VMware Regulated Workloads.
 Ensure that you order these services before you start your VMware Regulated Workloads order.
 * Some of the services require configuration setup.
 Review each service and ensure that you configure its settings properly, as indicated.
 * The **Private network only** option is available for all clusters.
-The **Public and private network** option is available only for the edge gateway cluster.
+The **Public and private network** option is available only for the gateway cluster.

 ## Options not available for VMware Regulated Workloads
 {: #vrw-overview-before-not-avail-options}